InquisitiveAS/InquisitiveAS/README.md

 👨‍💻 I'm developing something for AEC industry

-🔭 I'm currently investigating intersection of: 🚧 ,💻,🤖,🏭 in collaboration with 👷for AEC
+🔭 I'm currently investigating intersection of: 🦾,💻,🤖,🏭 in collaboration with 👷for AEC🚧

 🌱 I’m currently learning .....